vorbeiei/kelctl/README.md

 #### `validate` function

-This function will validate a CRList to make sure that resistance values are below limit in settings and that the duty cycle is below 100%.
+This function will validate a CRList to make sure that resistance values are below provided limit value and that the duty cycle is below 100%.
 Will raise [ValueOutOfLimitError](#valueoutoflimiterror-class) if validation failed.
-`dyn3List.validate()`
+Needs a **limit**(value in Ohms, float) as argument to compare against.
+Typically, limit should just be the set device limit.
+`dyn3List.validate(20.56)`

 #### `__str__` function